-The head is black and white: black nape and white forehead, cheeks and throat.
-The back, wings and tail are black, except for the white bars.
+The head is black and white of the female, the male's has a crimson red patch: with a black nape and white forehead, cheeks and throat.
+The back, wings and tail are black, except for the white bars, resembling a ladder.
 The underparts are whitish-buff with darker streaks.
 The bill is black, the legs are grey-green and the eye is a reddish-brown.

 Average Length: 15 cm